Disciplinary Policy

 Representatives have the right to address the hearing or appeal.
 They may also ask questions and present the employee’s case.
 However, they have no right to answer questions on the employee’s behalf.

-Where a minor breach of acceptable/established standards of conduct occurs, which does not justify formal disciplinary action, the Line Manager or Clerk will advise the employee concerned of the conduct and the standard expected in the future.
+Where a minor breach of acceptable/established standards of conduct occurs, which does not justify formal disciplinary action, the Line Manager (who could also be the Clerk) will advise the employee concerned of the conduct and the standard expected in the future.
 In many cases, this will provide sufficient encouragement for the employee not to commit further acts of misconduct.

 The employee will be offered guidance, support, and additional training – where appropriate – to achieve the necessary standards.
 Representation will not normally be appropriate.
 Managers should make a note of such informal advice and guidance and should set out in writing to the employee the required improvements and standards of conduct that are expected in the future.
 Records of informal advice/counselling should be kept on employee’s personal files.